Victims of China’s ‘One Child’ Policy Lash Out at Push for More Babies

 The New York Times (NYT) found young Chinese professionals agreeing that children have become too difficult and expensive to raise, for both impoverished rural families and ambitious young workers coping with skyrocketing housing costs in rapidly growing Chinese cities.

 For all China’s talk of communism and socialism, the NYT said Chinese social media was filled with complaints about inadequate social services, unaffordable education, a desperate shortage of child care, and a great fear among young women that having children would irrevocably damage their career prospects.
-China’s state-run Xinhua news service ran a poll to measure enthusiasm for the three-child policy but deleted the poll in embarrassment when enthusiasm proved all but undetectable.
+China’s state-run Xinhua news service ran a poll to measure enthusiasm for the three-child policy but deleted the poll in embarrassment when enthusiasm proved to be undetectable.

 .